kkinnear/zprint/README.md

 the initial part of the line and word wraps the end.
 Does not pull subsequent lines up on to a wrapped line.

+#### :inline? <text style="color:#A4A4A4;"><small>true</small></text>

+If the a comment is on the same line as some code, keep the comment on that same line.
+The distance from the code is preserved (since we don't really have any better idea yet).
+If the comment extends beyond the width, it will be wrapped just like a comment which is on its own line.

 #### :count? <text style="color:#A4A4A4;"><small>false</small></text>

 Count the length of the comment when ensuring that things fit within the width.
-Tends to mess up the code more than helping, in my view.
+Doesn't play well with inline comments.
+With any kinds of comments, this tends to mess up the code more than helping, in my view.

 An example (using :parse-string? true to include the comment):